-Close the drain valve by pushing the push button until it engages.
-Switch on power for water pump (main switch or pump switch).
+Switch on power for water pump (main or pump switch).

-Open hot water taps in kitchen and bathroom, (set preselecting mixing taps or single-lever fittings to 'hot').
+Open hot water taps in kitchen and bathroom, (set preselecting mixing taps or single-lever fittings to "hot").
 Leave the fittings open for as long as it takes for the boiler to displace the air and fill up, and the water to flow without interruption.

 If just the cold water system is being operated, without using the water heater, the heater tank also fills up with water.
-To avoid frost damage, the boiler must be drained through the drain valve, even if it was not operated.
-As an alternative, two shutoff valves, resistant to hot water, can be fitted in front of the cold and hot water connection.
+To avoid frost damage, the boiler must be drained through the drain valve, even if the boiler was not operated.